 Keep checking your bank account features and services and switch accounts or banks for better deals.

 Ensure that you regularly check other bank accounts and switch if there are better features, services and cheaper charges.

-There are 4 main types of bank account
+The four main types of bank accounts are:

 - Proof of address

 - A verified copy of your passport, birth certificate, or driving licence

 - Statements from banks and utility companies, which are less than three months old

 - Utility bills, less than three months old

 - Proof of tenancy or ownership of your home